Chart Color Schemes

 Warriewood displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Warriewood, as per the latest Census evaluation, 52.5% of dwellings were houses while 47.5% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This compares to Sydney metropolitan area's figures of 55.9% houses and 44.1% other dwellings.
-The home ownership rate in Warriewood was 33.1%, with the remaining dwellings either mortgaged (48.1%) or rented (18.8%).
-The median monthly mortgage repayment in the area stood at $3,077, exceeding Sydney metro's average of $2,427.
-The median weekly rent was recorded at $750, higher than Sydney metro's figure of $470.
-Nationally, Warriewood's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Warriewood, as per the latest Census evaluation, 52.5% of dwellings were houses while 47.5% consisted of other types such as semi-detached homes and apartments.
+This differs slightly from Sydney's metropolitan area where 55.9% were houses and 44.1% were other dwellings.
+The home ownership rate in Warriewood stood at 33.1%, with the remaining dwellings either mortgaged (48.1%) or rented (18.8%).
+The median monthly mortgage repayment in Warriewood was $3,077, higher than Sydney's metro average of $2,427.
+The median weekly rent figure in Warriewood was recorded at $750, compared to Sydney's metro average of $470.
+Nationally, Warriewood's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing